sweirich/pi-forall/compose.md

 	  type Type = Term

-The fact that this annotation is optional means that we'll be able to use a single datatype for both the versions of the language (the one where lambdas are annotated and the one where they aren't).
-We'll start with an expression that has no annotations on lambdas, and elaborate it to one that does.
+The fact that this annotation is optional means that we'll be able to omit type annotations in certain parts of the language that programmers type in (such as the types of variables in lambdas).
+The type checker will take an expression that has no annotations on lambdas and elaborate it to one that does.

 The bottom of the Syntax file contains instructions for unbound.
 The line